 If you missed the first part or are new to the topic of Orthostatic Intolerance (OI), go back and read Part 1 and/or my overview post on Orthostatic Intolerance and ME/CFS.
 The bottom line is that if you have ME/CFS (and possibly if you have fibro, tick infections, or MCAS), then you do have some form of OI, where your body can not hold blood pressure and/or heart rate steady while upright.
-The good news is that treating OI can improve all symptoms - often dramatically - and treatments are quite cheap and readily available all over the world.
-Treating OI is what got my two young sons back to school full-time and even playing soccer again, and it is a big part of what allows me to be active again - I can now walk for up to about 90 minutes without crashing afterwards!
+The good news is that treating OI can improve all symptoms--often dramatically--and treatments are quite cheap and readily available all over the world.
+Treating OI is what got my two young sons back to school full-time and even playing soccer again, and it is a big part of what allows me to be active again - I now walk and exercise almost daily and can walk for up to about 90 minutes (on a good day) without crashing afterwards!

 So, step 1 is to diagnose OI - for details on that, see my ProHealth article, Diagnosing Orthostatic Intolerance, and that previous post on Challenges in Diagnosing Orthostatic Intolerance.
 Once you have the diagnosis, then you can start trying treatments!
 My ProHealth article on Treating Orthostatic Intolerance outlines some of the most common treatments that usually help people with OI.
 However, as with diagnosis, there are some challenges to treatment, and too many people give up too easily the first time they hit a challenge.